paakhipriya10/DRDO-Generative-AI-Assistant/README.md

 - Uses NLP and semantic embeddings to understand and answer queries
 - Summarizes long technical documents
 - Supports image and code intelligence tasks in later stages
-- Provides bilingual translation of techincal documents
+- Provides bilingual translation of techincal documents(Hindi to English and English to Hindi)
 - Does Code analysis of scripts
 - Supports Image-based searching and object/threat detection in images